 Skip to content

 The political and military situation in Kyrgyzstan is not entirely stable.
-Since the collapse of the Soviet Union in 1991, sporadic border disputes between Kyrgyzstan and Tajikistan have taken place over shared land resources and border posts.1 These armed conflicts continue today, specifically in the western region of Batken.
-Landmines from the Soviet Union era continue to pose significant risks in Kyrgyzstan, but their locations are unclear.2
+Since the collapse of the Soviet Union in 1991, sporadic border disputes have occurred between Kyrgyzstan and Tajikistan over shared land resources and border posts.1 The countries have continued to engage in armed conflict,specifically in the western region of Batken.
+While Soviet-era landmines continue to pose a significant threat in Kyrgyzstan, their locations are unclear.3

-The OSCE, ITF and GICHD are on the ground to help with the through-life management of ammunition by working with the Ministry of Defence of Kyrgyzstan.
-Efforts have included disposing of expired artillery and ammunition, training with the Kyrgyz military to provide knowledge on ammunition management, conducting technical assessments on storage facilities and methods for fuel components disposal, and regional assessment visits on Physical Security and Stockpile Management (PSSM) practices.3
+The Organization for Security and Co-operation in Europe (OSCE), ITF Enhancing Human Security and the GICHD are working on the ground to support the through-life management of ammunition, in collaboration with the Ministry of Defence of Kyrgyzstan.
+Efforts have included disposing of expired artillery and ammunition, training the Kyrgyz military to enhance knowledge on ammunition management, conducting technical assessments on storage facilities and methods for the disposal of fuel components, and conducting regional assessments on physical security and stockpile management practices.4

 Launch the country dashboard